 ‘I think people don’t do their best when they are frightened.
 Particularly in our job, we need to be secure enough in our job.
 There is a tipping point when anxiety and stress is helpful but I see it tipping into the side of unhelpful.
 People are making mistakes.
 People are forgetting things, and burning out…’ (Kate, Clinical Psychologist)

-4. Contesting professional space
+4. Confusion regarding professional roles

 The merging of teams and changing of roles had led to a lack of clarity, with a number of people disclosing uncertainty about what was expected of theirs and others’ professional roles: